Hennepin County Rules of Public Participation

 - Open forum will be held before the first committee meeting is called to order.
 Committees generally meet every-other Tuesday at 1:30 p.m.
 See the board meeting calendar for committee meeting dates.

 - In-person comments will be heard first, followed by recorded remarks.
 Open forum will conclude after all remarks are heard or at the 30 minute time limit for open forum — whichever comes first.
-It is at the discretion of the board chair to extend public comment during open forum.
+It is at the discretion of the committee chair to extend public comment during open forum.

 - Open forum will not be part of the broadcast meeting, but comments will be retained as part of the meeting record.
 You may need to refresh your browser if watching the meeting online to see the start of the meeting.
 If there is not enough time to play all comments during open forum, recordings will be sent to commissioners.